FourtyThree43/simple_shell/shell_practice/0x01-shell/README.md

 │ ├── _strdup.c
 │ └── ...
 └── execute
   ├── execute.c
   ├── fork_and_execute.c
   └── ...

-The `AUTHORS` file lists the contributors to the project.
-The `README.md` file you are currently reading is a brief overview of the project.
-The `man_1_simple_shell` file is the man page for the shell.
-The `shell.h` file contains function prototypes and includes all necessary headers.
-The `simple_shell.c` file contains the main function for the shell.
+`AUTHORS` file lists the contributors to the project.

+`README.md` file you are currently reading is a brief overview of the project.

-The `built_ins` folder contains files for the built-in functions of the shell, such as `exit` and `env`.
-The `error_handling` folder contains files for error handling functions, such as `error_handling` and `exit`.
-The `helpers` folder contains files for helper functions, such as `_strtok` and `_strdup`.
-Finally, the `execute` folder contains files for executing commands, such as `execute` and `fork_and_execute`.
+`man_1_simple_shell` file is the man page for the shell.

+`shell.h`: a header file that includes all the necessary libraries, function prototypes, and global variables.

+`main.c`: the main file that contains the loop for getting the user input, parsing the input, and executing the command.

+`prompt.c`: a file that handles the prompt display for the shell.

+`helpers.c`: a file that contains helper functions for the shell, such as string manipulation functions and functions for printing error messages.

+`builtins.c`: a file that contains the implementations of the built-in commands (cd, exit, env).

+`path.c`: a file that contains functions for handling the PATH environment variable and searching for executables in the directories listed in PATH.

+`execute.c`: a file that contains the functions for executing the non-built-in commands.

+`Makefile`: a file that specifies the compilation rules for the shell.

 ## Usage